Hub City Press National Advisory Council

 John Jeremiah Sullivan

-John Jeremiah Sullivan is a contributing writer for The New York Times Magazine, a contributing editor of Harper’s Magazine and southern editor of The Paris Review.
-Sullivan was born in Louisville, Kentucky.
-He is the author of Blood Horses: Notes of a Sportswriter’s Son and Pulphead: Essays.
-Sullivan is the recipient of two National Magazine Awards, a 2004 Whiting Award, a 2011 Pushcart Prize, and a 2015 Windham-Campbell Literature Prize.
-He lives in North Carolina.
+John Jeremiah Sullivan is a contributing writer for the New York Times Magazine and co-founder of the nonprofit research collective Third Person Project.
+He is the author of Blood Horses: Notes of a Sportswriter’s Son and Pulphead: Essays, named a New York Times Best Book of the 21st Century.
+His work has appeared in The New Yorker, Harper’s, The Paris Review, and Best American Essays.
+Sullivan has received a Guggenheim Fellowship, two National Magazine Awards, a 2004 Whiting Award, the Windham-Campbell Prize, and a James Beard Award.
+Born in Louisville, Kentucky, he now lives in Wilmington, North Carolina.

 Michael Taeckens